oliviodare/MakingKnowledge/ARTECHNE.md

 	- [x] Van Duijn
 	- [x] Vanpaemel
 	- [x] Von der Goltz
-- [ ] Back-editing, last ammendments
+- [x] Back-editing, last ammendments
 	- [x] Footnotes: all must be `` ." `` and ``,"``, not ``".`` or ``",``.
-	- [ ] Page reference between chapters?
+	- [x] Page reference between chapters: reference them as ‘p.XX’ and highlight them in yellow, this way once the book has been typeset you can just add in the correct page numbers.
+Our typesetters are used to authors doing this so it is not a problem at all.
 	- [x] Add DOIs.
 	- [x] Uncomplete first name.
 Delete double `..`
 			<br>**from**<br>